Austin Theory: A-Town Down Under (2023–2025)

-Theory and Waller returned to NXT in September, challenging Nathan Frazer and Axiom for the NXT Tag Team Championship, but lost their title match on the October 8 episode of NXT.
+Theory and Waller returned to NXT in September, challenging Fraxiom (Nathan Frazer and Axiom) for the NXT Tag Team Championship, but lost their title match on the October 8 episode of NXT.
 On the January 24, 2025 episode of SmackDown, it was announced that A-Town Down Under was transferred to the Raw brand.
 On the January 28 episode of NXT, they hosted a special edition of The Grayson Waller Effect with the new NXT Champion Oba Femi to see if Femi was "worth the hype."
 Femi then offered to defend the NXT Championship in a triple threat match against A-Town Down Under at NXT Vengeance Day on February 15, where Femi retained the title after Waller cost Theory the win.
 On the July 21 episode of Raw, Waller aligned himself with The New Day, after it was reported Theory suffered a legitimate injury, quietly disbanding A-Town Down Under.

-On August 6, it was reported that Theory had been removed from WWE's internal active roster, leaving his status in the company unknown.
+The following month, it was reported that Theory had been removed from WWE's internal active roster, leaving his status in the company unknown.

+The Vision (2025–present)

+On the December 15, 2025 episode of Raw, Theory was revealed as the masked man who helped The Vision (Bron Breakker, Bronson Reed and Logan Paul) win the men's WarGames match at Survivor Series: WarGames.
+On the December 29 episode of Raw, Theory was inducted into The Vision by the stable's manager Paul Heyman.

+At the Royal Rumble on January 31, 2026, Theory entered the match at #15, eliminating La Parka before being eliminated by a returning LA Knight.
+On the March 30 episode of Raw, The Vision (Paul and Theory) defeated The Usos (Jey Uso and Jimmy Uso) in a Street Fight to win the World Tag Team Championship.
+On Night 1 of WrestleMania 42 on April 18, Theory and Paul teamed with IShowSpeed in a losing effort against LA Knight and The Usos ending their feud.
+After Paul and Theory succuessfully defended their titles against the Street Profits at Saturday Night's Main Event on May 23, it was announced that Paul had suffered a torn tricep and would be out for "months".
+Due to Paul's injury, Breakker defended the tag titles alongside Theory.
+The Vision lost the titles on the June 22 episode of Raw to the Street Profits after interference from Joe Hendry and Rollins ending their reign at 84 days, but Theory and Breakker regained them two weeks later on Raw with the assistance from Maxxine Dupri who had been courted by Theory for months.

 Other media

-Movies

 White appeared as an extra in the 2016 comedy film Neighbors 2: Sorority Rising and the 2017 Marvel Studios film Spider-Man: Homecoming.

-Video Games

-As Austin Theory, White made his Video game debut on WWE 2K22.
-He is also featured on WWE 2K23, WWE 2K24, and WWE 2K25.

-Television

-Under his real name, Austin White, he appeared in the third episode of the 2016 Adult Swim series, Million Dollar Extreme Presents: World Peace, created by comedy group, Million Dollar Extreme, as a background actor during the teacher sketch.
+He also appeared in the 2016 Adult Swim series Million Dollar Extreme Presents: World Peace, created by comedy group Million Dollar Extreme.

+As Austin Theory, White made his video game debut as a playable character in WWE 2K22, and has since appeared in WWE 2K23, WWE 2K24, WWE 2K25, and WWE 2K26.